 - Step 4 If your oven has one, insert the probe thermometer into the center of the roast.
 Set the internal probe at 145 degrees.

 - Step 5 Put the roasting pan into the oven, attaching the probe when you do.

-- Step 7 When the pork reaches an internal temperature of 145 degrees, remove it from the oven, tent it with aluminum foil and let it rest 10 minutes.
+- Step 7 In approximately I hour 15 minutes later and when the pork reaches an internal temperature of 150 degrees, remove it from the oven, tent it with aluminum foil and let it rest 15 to 30 minutes.
 Slice into individual chops and serve at once with Red Cabbage.

 Trine Hahnemann's Red Cabbage

 This wonderful aromatic side dish has a scent lie the Holiday's themselves.
 It is perfect with Pork, Beef and Turkey

 - 2-2.5 kg /4.5 to 5.5 lb Head of Red Cabbage,cored and shredded

 - 1 onion, finely chopped